 Make this OS upgrade season your best one.

-Starting with true zero-day support.
+Starting with true same-day support.

 It’s impossible to offer the best user experience and leverage Mac, iPad, iPhone and Apple TV devices the way Apple intends if you’re not immediately supporting the latest features.
-Here’s why the zero-day difference matters:
+Here’s why the same-day difference matters:

 Alleviate security vulnerabilities.
 Old software is inherently less secure.
-With zero-day support, users can confidently upgrade and you can ensure you don’t fall prey to data breaches and system vulnerabilities due to out of date devices.
+With same-day support, users can confidently upgrade and you can ensure you don’t fall prey to data breaches and system vulnerabilities due to out of date devices.

 More management tools.
 New and improved Apple device management capabilities let you customize and configure end user features based on the unique needs of your environment.